 Just after midday on Easter Monday 1916, a band of rebels stormed the GPO.
 They ordered staff and customers to leave and seized control of the building, making it their headquarters during the fierce fighting of Easter Week.
 Ireland was declared a sovereign nation on the front steps of the GPO when Patrick Pearse read the Proclamation of Independence on Easter Monday.
 In the face of considerable military opposition, the rebels held the GPO for almost a week.
 With the building on fire and crumbling, the rebels tunnelled through the walls of neighbouring buildings and retreated to nearby Moore Street.
 On Saturday, Pearse took the decision to surrender.

 The Easter Rising, though it ended in failure, set into motion an unstoppable chain of events which would ultimately lead to the creation of the Irish Republic.

 The 1916 Proclamation is one of the most important documents of modern Irish history.
 Drafted in large part by Padraig Pearse, it was hurriedly printed in Liberty Hall on the night before the Rising began.
-The copy on display here is one of the few to have survived the turmoil of Easter Week and the passage of nearly a century.
+The copy on display here is one of the few to have survived the turmoil of Easter Week and the passage of over a century.

 Closed New Year’s Day, St. Patrick’s Day, Easter Sunday, Dec 23-26.